ethereum/EIPs/SIPS/WIP_fee-claim-window-change.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SIP.-->
-If you can't explain it simply, you don't understand it well enough."
 The current fee window of 6 weeks is not configurable and creates a significant lag between changes to incentives and user action.
-This SIP updates the Fee claim window to two periods.
+This SIP updates the fee period to two weeks and only allows for fee claims for a single claim period.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->
-THE current fee claim window is not configurable, but the community has indicated that reducing it to two weeks is neccesary.
-This SIP will not make the claim window configurable but will simply hard code a two week claim window.
+The current fee claim window is not configurable, but the community has indicated that reducing it to two weeks is neccesary to increase the responsiveness of minters to the incentives within the system.
+Due to the way fees are currently claimed, and the way unclaimed fees rollover there needs to be at least six fee periods worth of fees unclaimed before fees begin to rollover and be claimable.
+Simply reducing the number of claimable periods does not resolve this.
+We are proposing to adjust the fee claiming mechanism to ensure that fees rollover faster and become claimable by minters who are actively claiming.
+The immediate solution is to change the length of fee periods to two weeks, and to force minters to claim fees for every period.
+This strikes a balance between the intent of the community to ensure that incentives have a timely impact on user behaviour while reducing the engineering effort to implement the change so as to not delay deployment to mainnet.

 ## Motivation
 <!--The motivation is critical for SIPs that want to change Synthetix.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the SIP solves.
 SIP submissions without sufficient motivation may be rejected outright.-->